qschweitzer/Powershell-HTML5-Reporting/README.md

 Like: IDName is FirstName.
 You type "Peter" in the form and validate it.
 Then a Variable is created: $FirstName, it's value is "Peter".

 7. Well, I let you testing that and tell me what you want about it :)
-I will continue to add some functionnalities from Materialize.
+I will continue to add some features from Materialize.

 ## How to stop that?
 Simply use the **Red stop** button on the bottom right corner.
 Each page build with New-PWFPage contain this button.